ignite/cli/.gitpod/readme.md

 * github.com represents a local development repository
 * username is a placeholder, be sure to replace username with your name
-* blog is the name of your chain
+* mars is the name of your chain

 ## Next steps